JAlcocerT/RPi/README.md

 You can also [get started with **Linux**](https://jalcocert.github.io/Linux/) with a RPi.
 Also with [Docker](https://github.com/JAlcocerT/Docker).

-The guides are available in Web version on: <https://jalcocert.github.io/RPi/>
+See the guides in **Web version** on Github Pages: <https://jalcocert.github.io/RPi/>

-> The web generated with the files of this repository and GH Actions.
+> The web is generated and [hosted thanks to GH Actions](https://jalcocert.github.io/JAlcocerT/how-to-use-github-pages/).

 ## Guides Structure